CFESA Bylaws (Revised March 2018)

 Article XIV – Amendments

-These bylaws may be amended, repealed or altered, in whole or in part, by two-thirds (²/₃) vote at any duly organized meeting of the association provided that a copy of any amendment proposed for consideration shall be emailed to the last known email address of each member at least (30) days prior to the date of the meeting.
+These bylaws may be amended, repealed or altered, in whole or in part, by two-thirds (²/₃) vote at any duly organized meeting of the association provided that a copy of any amendment proposed for consideration shall be emailed to the last known email address of each member at least thirty (30) days prior to the date of the meeting.

 Article XV – Miscellaneous Provisions